MarkPearlCoZa/Blog_General/_posts/2016-09-26-Working-With-Nulls.md

 var discount = (person.Age < 20) ?
 0.5 : 1.0;
 ~~~

-This can get quite messy.

-In C# 6 we have some useful Null-conditional Operators that might make you re-think the noise argument that clean code presented.
-For instnace, we could write the following...
+This can get quite noisy.
+Luckily, C# is still evolving which means we can reduce some of the noise by leveraging the **new** null conditional operator.

 ~~~
 var person = MethodThatReturnsAPerson();
 var discount = (person?.Age ??
 20 < 20) ?
 0.5 : 1.0;
 ~~~

 Is this better?
 It's certainly terse.

+ that might make you re-think the noise argument that clean code presented.
+For instance, we could write the following...
 Whether it is better largely depends on how comfortable the maintainers of this code base are with this sort of syntax and whether they feel it is clean.

 Regardless, whatever route you go, it is important is that you are explicit on your intent - balancing the tension between readable code and the noise of null checking code.